 It may not seem six years old, but the Jaguar F-type has been around since 2013 - and hence work on its replacement is well underway.
 After spotting the coupe just a few weeks ago, and the convertible in a car park soon after, we’ve now snapped both variants high-speed testing at the Nurburgring test track in Germany.

 That means a series of technical upgrades, to make the F-type cleaner, more economical and easier to produce - as well as a refreshed wardrobe and a sprinkling of the latest gadgets including more sophisticated self-driving tech.

-We expect both bodystyles to continue: the coupe (pictured above in our artist's rendering) and a soft-top roadster will again be offered, as Jag mops up sales in different parts of the world.
+Both bodystyles will continue: the coupe (pictured above in our artist's rendering) and a soft-top roadster will again be offered, as Jag mops up sales in different parts of the world.
 Sports car sales globally have been in decline for many years, but bosses back in Coventry argue that halo effect of such a sports car outweight the financial cost of developing such a niche proposition.